Outdoor Research Alti Review

 The Alti glove crushes in our warmth metric thanks to the combination of the inner glove and the heavily insulated outer glove.
 When you use a thin next to skin liner with this glove combination, you have one of the warmest glove setups available today.
 Adding to the warmth of the glove is a large, extended gauntlet that allows you to seal in any warmth near the wrist, a major area of heat loss that directly impacts the warmth of your fingers.

 Our testers have worn these gloves during a multi-day, sub-zero winter ski mountaineering trip and found that they never had cold hands while in the inner and outer combo.
-The Black Diamond Guide glove has nearly the same warmth as the Alti in a leather-wrapped package.

 This is the main weakness of the Alti gloves.
 The price you pay for being the warmth is a lack of dexterity.
-Couple that with a less than elegant construction of the palm pieces and stitching, and the glove can feel somewhat restrictive at times.
+Couple that with a less than elegant construction of the palm pieces and stitching, and the glove feels restrictive at times.
 The gap between the thumb and the palm restricts some movement, and the more dexterous tasks require the glove to be removed and dangled from its wrist leash.

 Another competition-leading performance area for the Alti.
 This is mainly because the Alti glove is a purely synthetic glove.
 No leather or any other natural materials are used in its construction.
 This means that the specific materials that construct the various parts of the glove, PrimaLoft insulation, AlpenGrip(r) palm material, and nylon back of the hand are all extremely water resistant inherently.
 The synthetic shell never needs waterproofing treatment, unlike leather-based gloves, which require such maintenance periodically.
 To add to the weather resistance, the gauntlet is large enough to swallow even the loftiest of down garments and provides an excellent seal from the elements.

 Testers often found themselves reaching for just the shells of these gloves when snow caves needed to be dug or walls needed to be constructed to fortify camps.
-We quickly realized that this insulated gore tex "shell" of a glove had a variety of use cases where it excelled versus other gloves, and weather resistance was a main factor in this.
+We quickly realized that this insulated Gore-Tex "shell" of a glove had a variety of use cases where it excelled versus other gloves, and weather resistance was a main factor in this.
 After moving slowly while dragging sleds on Denali, the tester would remove the insulation of the glove and dry it inside his jacket while constructing camp with the outer.
 Brilliant.

-With the use of synthetic materials throughout, the Alti does not benefit from a hard wearing reinforced leather palm, and it is slightly less durable because of this.
+With the use of synthetic materials throughout, the Alti does not benefit from a hard-wearing reinforced leather palm, and it is slightly less durable because of this.
 The Alti glove gains added weather resistance due to the synthetic palm but loses long-term wear resistance by forgoing the use of leather construction.
 As the glove wears, the palm will thin and flake off in spots, but this is only after years of abuse.

 We found the removable inner liner to be executed best on the Alti in comparison to the competition.
 Breathable, windproof, cinch-able, these liners make ski touring even dreamier (if that's possible?).
 They can also be used as driving gloves on your way to your pre-dawn laps in the backcountry.